LoopKit/LoopCaregiver/README.md

 Setting up these features may be difficult except for advanced Loop builders that are comfortable troubleshooting git and Xcode issues and deploying to Nightscout.

-* Deploy special caregiver instance of Nightscout https://github.com/gestrich/cgm-remote-monitor/tree/caregiver
+* Deploy special instance of Nightscout https://github.com/gestrich/cgm-remote-monitor/tree/caregiver
   * Make sure to deploy the "caregiver" branch
+  * This branch was based off of Nightscout dev and includes Remote 2.0 additions.
 * Build special branch of LoopWorkspace
   * Clone either
     * Main (Loop 3.2.1): `git clone https://github.com/LoopKit/LoopWorkspace.git --branch=feature/2023-03/bg/remote-commands --recurse-submodules`
-    * Dev (as of 4-22-23): `git clone https://github.com/LoopKit/LoopWorkspace.git --branch=feature/2023-04/bg/remote-commands --recurse-submodules`
+    * Dev (as of 7-3-23): `git clone https://github.com/LoopKit/LoopWorkspace.git --branch=feature/2023-07/bg/remote-commands --recurse-submodules`
       * WARNING: This branch will not be updated as the dev branch updates.
 If updates are desired you will need to merge them in yourself.
 * Activate Remote Commands 2 in Caregiver
   * Caregiver -> Settings